JonMoriSenpai/proxies-generator/README.md

 ## About

-Proxies Generator is a Generator/Scrapper and Helps Players to fetch Proxies from Custom Scrappers , as Per reduces extra work and credentials.
+Free Proxies Generator is a Generator/Scrapper and Helps Players to fetch Proxies from Custom Scrappers , as Per reduces extra work and credentials.

 - Object-oriented , means Value returned in a structure format
 - Customisable Validator